benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 ## Rendering Icons using SVG Sprites

 Well if you made this far, congratulations, you are about to have your life changed.
-There is a third option, SVG Sprites, which rememedy the majority of the issues I have mentioned with the two approaches.
+There is a third option: **SVG Sprites**, which rememedy the majority of the issues I have mentioned with the two approaches.

-You might be old enough to remember image sprites (you probably aren't let's be honest), but essentially you would put all your image assets into a single image and then reference the specific image using coordinates (for where the icon was laid out on the sprite).
-This was a performance technique used to avoid lots of image requests (HTTP 2 has largely solved that issue now btw).
+You might not be old enough to remember image sprites (you probably aren't let's be honest), but essentially you would put all your image assets into a single image and then reference the specific image using coordinates (for where the icon was laid out on the sprite).
+This was a performance technique used to avoid lots of image requests (an issue which HTTP 2 has largely solved now).
 This technique is similar, but different.

 ### The Symbol Element

 Let me introduce you to the `<symbol>` element.
-The [symbol element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) "element is used to define graphical template objects which can be instantiated by a `<use>` element." - MDN.
+The [symbol element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) "is used to define graphical template objects which can be instantiated by a `<use>` element." - MDN.
 When combined with [the `<defs>` element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/defs), we can construct a svg sprite with our icons.

 First, we create a file sprite.svg, and add an `<svg>` element that wraps a `defs` element and a `<symbol>`.
 Next, we take the icon (that we would have inlined), swap the svg for a symbol element, and give it an id.
 The id is important!
 Finally, we'll add a second icon to the sprite by adding it as a symbol.